SathishMudigiri/nasscom-vsd-soc-design-and-planning-RTL2GDS/README.md

  to physical design, culmina ng in a ready-for-fabrica on GDSII file.

  ## Get familiar to open-source EDA tools

  Getting to know the various commands:

-  pwd: It shows the current directory the user is present.
+        -pwd: It shows the current directory the user is present.

-  cd: This command helps the user move from one directory to another.
+        -cd: This command helps the user move from one directory to another.

-  ls-ltr: It lists all the sub- directories and files that the directory contains.
+        -ls-ltr: It lists all the sub- directories and files that the directory contains.

-  help: This command helps the user with the information for any command the user wants to gain knowledge about.
+       - help: This command helps the user with the information for any command the user wants to gain knowledge about.

-  clear: This command clears the terminal.
+        -clear: This command clears the terminal.

-  mkdir: This command creates a new directory.
+        -mkdir: This command creates a new directory.

   There are few key file like libs.ref which contains information about standard cells, IO cells, etc. and libs.tech which contains all the information regarding the
   EDA tools.

   To get into OpenLANE flow we have to set our directory to

        cd/home/vsduser/Drking_dir/openlaneesktop/work/tools/openlane_wo

   To invoke the OpenLANE flow, we have to give the following commands

        docker # this command enters us into the OpenLANE flow

        ./flow.tcl -interactive

   #We need to open the necessary packages

         package require openlane 0.9

   #To run any design, we have to prepare it

         prep -design picorv32a

   #Now, to run the synthesis, give the command
         run_synthesis

   Once you run the synthesis an new file will be created under the runs directory in the picorv32a directory.